Spike (software development): Uses

 A distinction can be made between technical spikes and functional spikes.
 The technical spike is used more often for evaluating the impact new technology has on the current implementation.
 A functional spike is used to determine the interaction with a new feature or implementation.

+Spikes should be timebound and used sparingly to ensure focus and maintain momentum toward delivering working software.
+Timeboxing prevents analysis paralysis and keeps the effort outcome-driven rather than open-ended.
+Overusing spikes can signal decision avoidance and delay progress, so teams should default to building thin slices of functionality whenever feasible.

 To track such work items, in a ticketing system, a new user story can be set up for each spike, for organization purposes.

 Following a spike, the results (a new design, a refined workflow, etc.) are shared and discussed with the team.